 systemctl start wibble if one wants.

-There is a bunch of System 5 command shims, too.
+service wibble start; as there is a bunch of System 5 command shims, too.

 But it is in the daemontools family:

 The fundamental concepts and architecture are well-known; other people's toolsets will interoperate, mix-and-match fashion; and there are widespread third party resources, from tutorials to

 run program collections, that can be adapted to it with ease.

 Know about running daemontools in a Docker container?
 The principles are much the same.
 (Indeed it is simpler.
 A service bundle for SSH is one of the several hundred service bundles pre-supplied, so you don't have to make one.)